 The term Mesoamerica is derived from the Greek and means "Middle America."
-It refers to a geographical and cultural area which extends from northern Mexico down through Central America, including the territory which is now made up of the countries of Guatemala, Belize, Honduras and El Salvador.
-It is therefore seen as partly in North America, and encompassing most of Central America.
+It refers to a geographical and cultural area which extends from central Mexico down through Central America, including the territory which is now made up of the countries of Guatemala, Belize, Honduras, and El Salvador.
+It is therefore seen as partly in North America, and encompassing a large part of Central America.

 - a diet based on corn, beans, and squash